nova-framework/docs/basics/routing.md

 Route::get('request/{param1}/{param2?}', 'App\Controllers\Demos@request');
 ```

-You may also ¡use Regular Expression Route Constraints, the below constraint will only allow numerical values for the id, using regex.
+You may also use Regular Expression Route Constraints, the below constraint will only allow numerical values for the id, using regex.

 ```php
 Route::get('request/{id}', 'App\Controllers\Demos@request')->where('id', '[0-9]+');